tomsWebConsulting/twcsl/v7.1/Page/Portfolio/Portfolio Page Project Navigation Top/README.md

     * Site-wide

-      * Use this option if you want to have this effect on all Pages.
+      Use this option if you want to have this effect on all Pages.

+      * Add the following code to .

-      * Add code from file **[portfolio page project navigation top options.html][6]** to Page Settings > Advanced > Page Header Code Injection for the page.
+      * Add code from file **[portfolio page project navigation top options.html][6]** to Website > Pages > Custom Code > Code Injection > FOOTER.
 Read the code for any instructions within.

       * Add the following code to Website > Pages > Custom Code >
         Code Injection > FOOTER.